khanhnamle1994/cracking-the-data-science-interview/Cheatsheets/README.md

 ### SVM

-* Can perform linear, nonlinear, or outlier detection (unsupervised)
+* Can perform linear, nonlinear, or outlier detection (unsupervised).
-* Large margin classifier: using SVM we not only have a decision boundary, but want the boundary to be as far from the closest training point as possible
+* Large margin classifier: using SVM we not only have a decision boundary, but want the boundary to be as far from the closest training point as possible.
-* The closest training examples are called support vectors, since they are the points based on which the decision boundary is drawn
+* The closest training examples are called support vectors, since they are the points based on which the decision boundary is drawn.
-* SVMs are sensitive to feature scaling
+* SVMs are sensitive to feature scaling.

 ![svm](assets/svm.png)